vivekchn24/Telecom-Churn-Retention-Power-BI-Dashboard/README.md

 ## 📌 Disclaimer
 This project is for My learning and demonstration purposes only.
 Dataset is based on publicly available Telecom education data.

+📎 This project does not include business insights.
+It is intended for practice only.

+⚠️ Important: The code, analysis, and outputs in this project are not to be copied and used elsewhere, including in resumes or other projects that's why i attached images only.The goal of this project is to practice and improve my skills, not to provide ready-to-use solutions.

+-->Feel free to refer to the attached files for practice and understanding the concepts.
+This project is meant to showcase my personal learning journey through Power-Bi Dashboard Practice and you can use it as a reference to practice and enhance your skills in data analysis.